nucypher/taco-web/website/docs/CBD.md

     ],
 });
 ```
-It is possible to compose multiple Conditions into a [ConditionSet](./condition_set), but for now we will only use one:
+It is possible to compose multiple Conditions into a [ConditionSet](./condition_set), but for now, we will only use one:

 ```js
 import { Conditions, ConditionSet } from '@nucypher/nucypher-ts'